keybase/client/go/chat/crypto_doc.md

 or in the system keyring on macOS.
 When the user logs out of Keybase, that key is deleted, and their secret keys are unreadable until the next login.

+Cached chat messages on disk are encrypted with `crypto_secretbox`, with a symmetric key that's derived from the device's `crypto_box` secret key.
+This is done so that when the secret key is inaccessible, particularly when the user is logged out of Keybase, cached messages are also inaccessible.

 ## Limitations and Tradeoffs

 ### Forward Secrecy